skyflowapi/skyflow-react-js/README.md

 ## Initializing Skyflow-React

-React components are wrapped in skyflow provider which takes in config object and SDK internally initializes a skyflow client.
+React components are wrapped in Skyflow provider which takes in config object and SDK internally initializes a Skyflow client.

 ```jsx
 import {SkyflowElements, LogLevel, Env} from 'skyflow-react-js';